-ESEB and the Journal of Evolutionary Biology (JEB) award an annual prize for the best graduate paper published in the journal in that calendar year.
+ESEB and the Journal of Evolutionary Biology (JEB) award an annual prize for the best graduate papers published in the journal in that calendar year.
 The award is named after Stephen Stearns, who played a major role in establishing both JEB and ESEB (article).

-The award includes an invitation to attend the ESEB Congress (registration fee covered), where awardees will present their work in a dedicated Stearns Prize symposium.
+The award includes an invitation to attend the ESEB Congress (registration fee covered), where awardees present their work in a dedicated Stearns Prize symposium.

 Information